A 12-Step Program for Privacy Incident Response Planning

 Any organization that collects protected information is inevitably going to have privacy-related incidents.

-A mature privacy incident response process involves preparation for all five phases of incident response:
+A mature program involves thorough incident response planning for all 10 stages of incident response:

-- Phase 3: Decide whether, and in which jurisdictions, to notify regulators and affected individuals
+Stage 3: Regulatory research (decide whether, and in which jurisdictions, to notify regulators and affected individuals)

-- Phase 5: Analyze incident trends and results for continuous improvement of both data security and the incident response process itself.
+Stage 9: Prevention & analysis (analyze incident trends and results for continuous improvement of both data security and the incident response process itself)

 Gomberg presented his recommendations in a recent webinar, Privacy Incident Response 101, with RadarFirst Solutions Engineering Director, Travis Cannon.

-Their strategy for building a mature incident response process that ensures all five phases are adequately covered can be viewed as a 12-step readiness program whose steps naturally fall into four areas: people, visibility, protection, and process.
+Their strategy for incident response planning that ensures all 10 stages are adequately covered can be viewed as a 12-step readiness program whose steps naturally fall into four areas: people, visibility, protection, and process.

 Step 1: Educate the Board and leadership teams on the importance of compliance and the requirements for effective incident response.